Cointegration without Unit Roots: Estimation and inference

 where $\Psi\defeq\sum_{i=1}^{k}i\Phi_{i}$.
-Three important cases are the following: \begin{enumerate} \item $\mu$, $\delta$ unrestricted.
-The reduced form VAR \eqref{redform} should estimated with $(m,d)$ unrestricted (as per Johansen's model $H$).
+Three important cases are the following:\footnote{There is a fourth case, which sits in between the first two, in which a linear trend is present in $y_{t}$ but is assumed to be eliminated by the quasi-cointegrating relationships, whence $\beta^{\trans}\delta=0$.
+Since $\beta\in(\spn R_{\lu})^{\perp}$, this is equivalent to requiring $d\in\spn\Phi(1)R_{\lu}$.
+If we assume exact unit roots, then $\Phi(1)R_{\lu}=0$ (from \eqref{eig-eig} above) and this restriction can be imposed simply by estimating the VAR \eqref{redform} without a trend (as in Johansen's model $H_{1}$).
+However, in our setting with non-unit roots this restriction cannot be so simply expressed, because $\Phi(1)$ may have full rank; all that can be said is that $d\in\spn\Phi(1)R_{\lu}$.
+Estimation under this restriction is accordingly more involved, and we leave the development of the asymptotics of our procedure in this case for future work.} \begin{enumerate} \item Both $\mu$ and $\delta$ are unrestricted.
+The reduced form VAR \eqref{redform} should be estimated with $(m,d)$ unrestricted (as per Johansen's model $H$).
 Our asymptotics assume that the DGP is the structural VAR \eqref{dgp}, so that $d=\Phi(1)\delta$ holds even though this is not imposed in estimation.
-Indeed, it would not be possible to impose the restriction $d\in\spn\Phi(1)$ (as per Johansen's $H^{\ast}$) in the present setting, because whenever the largest roots of $\Phi$ are not exactly unity, $\Phi(1)$ has full rank, and so $d$ is unrestricted -- and thus a model with exact unit roots and $d\notin\Phi(1)$ lies in the closure of the parameter space \item $\mu$ unrestricted, $\delta=0$.
+Indeed, it would not be possible to impose the restriction $d\in\spn\Phi(1)$ (as per Johansen's $H^{\ast}$) in the present setting, because whenever the largest roots of $\Phi$ are not exactly unity, $\Phi(1)$ has full rank.
+Thus $d=\Phi(1)\delta$ would be effectively unrestricted, and a model with exact unit roots and $d\notin\Phi(1)$ would lie in the closure of the parameter space. \item $\delta=0$, but $\mu$ is unrestricted.
 The VAR \eqref{redform} should be estimated with only a constant (as in Johansen's model $H_{1}$).
 Under the assumption that the DGP is the structural VAR with $\delta=0$, $y_{t}$ has no drift.
-The asymptotic distributions given in Theorems~\ref{thm:estimators} and \ref{thm:lrstats} must be amended in this case, by replacing each instance of $\Zdet_{C}$ with the demeaned diffusion process $Z_{C}(r)-\int_{0}^{1}Z_{C}(s)\diff s$.
+The limit theorems given in Theorems~\ref{thm:emw}--\ref{thm:lrstats} must be amended in this case, by replacing each instance of $\Zdet_{C}$ with the demeaned diffusion process $Z_{C}(r)-\int_{0}^{1}Z_{C}(s)\diff s$.
 (Imposing the restriction that $m\in\spn\Phi(1)$, as per Johansen's model $H_{1}^{\ast}$, is impossible in our setting.) \item $\mu=\delta=0$.
-The VAR \eqref{redform} should be estimated with $m=d=0$ (as per Johansen's model $H_{2}$); in Theorems~\ref{thm:estimators} and \ref{thm:lrstats}, $\Zdet_{C}$ is replaced by $Z_{C}$. \end{enumerate} Thus our recommendation is to estimate the model with an unrestricted intercept and trend if there is a discernable linear drift in the data, and to otherwise estimate the model with only an intercept.
+The VAR \eqref{redform} should be estimated with $m=d=0$ (as per Johansen's model $H_{2}$); in Theorems~\ref{thm:emw}--\ref{thm:lrstats}, $\Zdet_{C}$ is replaced by $Z_{C}$. \end{enumerate}